jf1kkm/getqrz/README.md

   QRZ.com password

 - filename`
-  Path and file name "log.adi" specified in "File Path of log.adi (JTAlert) " in JTLinker Decoder settings.
+  Path and file name "log.adi" specified in "File Path of log.adi (JTAlert) " in JTLinker Decoder settings.<br>
   if the Decoder setting is "Y:\user\", make it "Y:¥user\log.adi"

 - size_qth